toddb/hypermedia-coffee/README.md

 Also,

-it needs to be patched:
+it needs to be patched - a request and discussion has occurred (https://github.com/angular/angular.js/issues/1388):

 to add `replace(/%2F/g, '/').`